charles-codes/tattoo_ideas/README.md

 # tattoo_ideas
 A simple webpage to share my ideas for tattoos with artists.

-Using HTML5 and CSS, I've created something of a catalog page to share with my tattoo artists that shows all of my ideas and inspiration for future tattoos.
+Using HTML5 and CSS, I've created a catalog website to share with my tattoo artists that show all of my ideas and inspiration for future tattoos.

+The web page includes:

+Home | index.html

+Animals | animals.html
+Jesus Christ | Christ.html
+The Cross | cross.html
+Mother Mary | mary.html
+Saints | saints.html
+The Holy Trinity | trinity.html
+Other Images | other.thml

+Gallery of all Images | gallery.html

 Find me on GitHub at https://github.com/charles-codes Find me on Twitter @charles_codes